iwan/aggrego/README.md

     north, north_central, south_central, south, priolo

-i would like to express these zones in a more succinct mode like
+i would like to express these zones in a more succinct mode, like

-    mainland and priolo
+    continent and priolo

 or (for another example)